 What to See and Do

-The main reason most people purposely visit Cambodia is in the hope of catching a glimpse of the endangered Irrawaddy River Dolphins which live in this small stretch of the Mekong.
+The main reason most people purposely visit Kratie is in the hope of catching a glimpse of the endangered Irrawaddy River Dolphins which live in this small stretch of the Mekong.
 There are however a few other things to see and do whilst you’re in town, of which I made a good attempt of fitting them all in.

 Wander the Riverside and Streets